-If a student is exhibiting disruptive behavior (for example, making demeaning statements in a discussion board forum), that student will receive a zero for the assignment.
-The second time this happens, I will contact the dean.
+If a student is exhibiting disruptive behavior (for example, talking loudly without permission), I will give him or her a warning.
+The second time this happens, I will tell the student to leave class, and the student will be counted absent for the day.
+I will also contact the dean.
 The dean will usually contact the student to schedule a time to discuss the cause of the disruptions.
-After this, if there is a third disruption, I will drop the student from the course with a grade of "F."
+After this, if there is a third disruption, I will ask the student to leave class and drop the student from the course with a grade of "F."

-XIX.
+XVIII.
 Disability Statement